barteljan/VISPER/README.md

 //subscribe to the state
-let subscription = redux.store.observableState.subscribe { appState in
+let subscription = app.state.subscribe { appState in
     print("New username is:\(appState.userState.userName)")
 }